Nate-Mantell/Nathaniel-Mantell-Professional-Profile/src/markdown-pages/2020-04-04-post-three-how-to-write-the-perfect-user-story.md

 author: "Nathaniel Mantell"
 ---# The basic structure of a User Story

+There are different opinions on what exactly is meant by the term "user story", but this the structure of a user story in its purest form:

 As a... `<type of user>`
 I want... `<to do something>`
 So that... `<I can achieve some result>`

 # How to make an actionable ticket out of User Stories

+There are many ways to create actionable tickets, but below is a format I have used with success on multiple projects

+**Feature or Ticket Name**

 **User Stories:**